Kernels of conditional determinantal measures and the proof of the Lyons-Peres Conjecture: Introduction

 Let $E$ be a locally compact $\sigma$-compact Polish space, equipped with a metric such that any bounded set is relatively compact, and endowed with a positive $\sigma$-finite Radon measure $\mu$.
 Let $\Conf(E)$ be the space of locally finite configurations on $E$.
+A point process on $E$ is by definition a Borel probability measure on $\Conf(E)$.
 Let $K$ be a bounded self-adjoint {\it locally trace class} operator $K: L^2(E, \mu)\rightarrow L^2(E, \mu)$ such that the spectrum $\spec(K) \subset [0, 1]$.
-A theorem obtained by Macchi \cite{DPP-M} and Soshnikov \cite{DPP-S}, as well as Shirai and Takahashi \cite{ShirTaka0}, gives a unique point process on $E$, denoted by $\PP_{K}$, such that for any compactly supported bounded measurable function $g: E \rightarrow \C$, we have
+A theorem obtained by Macchi \cite{DPP-M} and Soshnikov \cite{DPP-S}, as well as by Shirai and Takahashi \cite{ShirTaka0}, gives a unique point process on $E$, denoted by $\PP_{K}$, such that for any compactly supported bounded measurable function $g: E \rightarrow \C$, we have

 Here $\det (1 + S)$ denotes the Fredholm determinant of the operator $1+S$, see, e.g., Simon \cite{Simon-det}.

 The locally trace class self-adjoint operator $K$ is an integral operator.
 Following Soshnikov \cite{DPP-S}, we fix a Borel subset $E_0\subset E$ with $\mu(E \setminus E_0) =0$ and {\it fix} a Borel function $K: E_0 \times E_0 \rightarrow \C$, our kernel, in such a way that for any $k\in\N$ and any bounded Borel subset $B\subset E$, we have